SkillLaSkill/SYSC3110-Project/README.md

 Running the JAR will launch the user interface which will allow the user to create the topology of the network and run simulations on it.

-To create a new node, enter the node's name in the textfield next to "New node name:", then press the Create Node button.
+To create new nodes, right click on the gui and select "Create Nodes" from the list of options to launch the create node prompt.
+Enter the desired node names into the textfield, seperated by commas, and press "OK".
 It will not allow you to create duplicate nodes (nodes with the exact same name).
-The node will then be displayed on the graphics pane to the right.
-They nodes are evenly spaced in a grid pattern.
+The node will then be displayed on the graphics pane of the gui.
+They nodes are evenly spaced in a skewed grid pattern.

-To setup the connections of a mode, enter the name of the node next to the textfield next to "Node to set connections", then enter a the name of a node in the textfield next to "List of connections:", then click the Establish Connections button.
+To setup the connections of a node, right click on the gui and select "Add connection" from the list of options to launch the set connection prompt.
+Enter the name of the first node to add a connection to in the textfield, then press "OK", which will launch a second prompt.
+Enter the name of the second node to add a connection to in the textfield, then press "OK" to establish the connection.
 Note: when connections are established, they are created in a way to keep the graph simple and undirected.
 That is, if node A is connected to B then B will be connected to A. Also, node A cannot connect to itself, a node have multiple connections to the same node.
 A line is drawn between nodes where connections exist.
 If the connection list does not adhere to these criteria, the duplicate and invalid connections will be ignored.